ethereum/execution-spec-tests/docs/tutorials/state_transition.md

 This is the format of a [Python function](https://docs.python.org/3/tutorial/controlflow.html#defining-functions).
 It starts with `def <function name>(<parameters>):`, and then has indented code for the function.
 The function definition ends when there is a line that is no longer indented.
 As with files, by convention functions start with a string that explains what the function does.

-!!! info
-    To execute this test for all the specified forks, we can specify pytest's `-k` flag that [filters test cases by keyword expression](https://docs.pytest.org/en/latest/how-to/usage.html#specifying-tests-selecting-tests):
-    ```python
-    fill -k test_yul
-    ```
-    To execute it for a specific fork, the fork name can be combined in a Python evaluatable expression using `and` in the string:
-    ```python
-    fill -k "test_yul and Shanghai"
-    ```

 !!! note "The `state_test` function argument"
     This test defines a state test and, as such, _must_ include the `state_test` in its function arguments.
 This is a callable object (actually a wrapper class to the `StateTest`); we will see how it is called later.